 The frame and extension capabilities are the unique selling points of the BlackMagic.
 You can adjust it to a wide variety of heights and positions without compromising stability.
 However, for most people this is probably unnecessary–you’ll get just as much thrusting power elsewhere.

 The most expensive and elaborate fucking machine here, but the only one to use a unique linear actuator design that gives a variable and dynamic stroke length.
 Most machines have an adjustable stroke length, but it can’t be changed while in use.
 An on-board computer enables the Tango to be “programmed” with full sequences such as quick, fast strokes alternating with long deep thrusts, without having to manually adjust things mid-way.
 This is the luxury option, providing the most realistic and customizable penetration.
 Sadly, the software is showing it’s age, and even then it costs $150 extra and is provided on a CD!
-The Hugher Tango is available in the UK from SexMachines.co.uk for £2300.
-We think the price is just not worth it though, and given another year or so, we think we’ll begin to see some DIY fucking machines with similar capabilities, but for a lot lower build cost.
+The Hugher Tango is available in the UK from SexMachines.co.uk for £2750!
+We think the price is just not worth it though, especially when there’s a DIY option for under $500 that’s even better.

 Should You Buy a Fucking Machine?